Set Effective Language Goals, the Right Way (Without The Overwhelm!)

 1. Reflect on Your Language Journey & Motivation

-• What are your weaknesses?
+- What are my strengths and weaknesses?

-• Where do you feel most confident?
+- Where do I feel most confident using English?

-• What’s holding you back?
+- What’s holding me back?

-“What was I able to say before, and what am I able to say now?”Steve Kaufman (Polyglot Conference, 2019)
+As language expert Steve Kaufmann says, “What was I able to say before, and what am I able to say now?”
+(Polyglot Conference, 2019)

 2. Align Your Learning with Your Interests & Needs